Taro-Hayashi/Pop-n-Top/README_EN.md

 Make the top and bottom and front and back the same.
 ![](img/promicro1.jpg)

-And put ProMicro on conthroughs.
+And put Pro Micro on conthroughs.
 ![](img/promicro2.jpg)
-Solder ProMicro.
+Solder Pro Micro.
 ![](img/promicro4.jpg)

 ## Testing